daizutabi/hydraflow/docs/usage/quickstart.md

 $ mlflow experiments search
 ```

-The experiment name is the name of the Hydra job.
+The experiment name comes from the name of the Hydra job.

 ### Multi-run